HoudiniGraphql/houdini/README.md

 ```

 ## ⚠️ Notes, Constraints, and Conventions:
+- The compiler must be ran every time the contents of a `graphql` tagged string changes
 - Every GraphQL Document must have a name that is unique
-- Variable functions must be names
+- Variable functions must be named after their query